 Will Laundry Detergent Kill Roof Moss?

-Do not to Tide or any other laundry detergent on your roof.
+Do not put Tide or any other laundry detergent on your roof.
 Laundry detergent is a de-greaser.
-It loosens the tar and pulls oils out of the shingles causing the loss of granules.
+It loosens the tar and pulls oils out of the shingles, causing the loss of granules.
 Despite what some articles claim, avoid using laundry detergent.
 There are so many other formulas to use, like vinegar, bleach, and solutions specifically made for killing moss, why risk it?

 How Much Does It Cost To Remove Moss From My Roof?

 If you do it yourself, the materials you need to remove moss from your roof are inexpensive.

 All you need is a ladder, garden hose, spray bottle, and chlorine bleach.
 Most homeowners already have those supplies.